rieckpil/progmot/content/post/proofread-one-year-course-release.md

 ShowToc: true
 ---

-_**TL;DR:** This 6500 words long article is a one-year retrospect after launching my first paid online course.
+_**TL;DR:** This 6500 word long article is a one-year retrospect after launching my first paid online course.
 Learn about my initial strategy, the actual journey, the mistakes I've made, and my recommendations._

 It's been a year since I launched my first paid online course: the [Testing Spring Boot Applications Masterclass](https://rieckpil.de/testing-spring-boot-applications-masterclass/).
-There's a lot of things I've learned along the way and mistakes I've made.
+There's a lot of things I've learned along the way, and mistakes I've made.

 This article gives you an inside view of this project.
 We'll cover the technical setup, how I've planned and recorded the video lessons, and my sales and marketing efforts.

-A short note about my background: On [my main blog](https://rieckpil.de/), I'm creating content about Java, Testing, Spring Boot, and AWS.
+A short note about my background: On [my main blog](https://rieckpil.de/), I create content about Java, Testing, Spring Boot, and AWS.
 In August 2020, I launched the Masterclass as my first paid online course.
 This online course is an in-depth resource on deploying Spring Boot applications with more confidence.
 The course showcases various recipes, tips & tricks, and best practices for testing real-world Spring Boot applications.

 _**Disclaimer**: Figuring out which tools to use for such a project was quite an effort.
 Especially as I started from scratch.
 I spent various evenings screaming at my misbehaving checkout setup.
 I'll reference the hardware, tools, and software I'm actively using at multiple places in this article.
 The marked links (*) are affiliate links.
 I paid the price (mostly time) to figure out this lightweight course selling setup - so you don't have to._